IanOvenden/advent-of-code-2022/README.md

 ## LOCAL HOSTING

-Using [HTTP Server](https://www.npmjs.com/package/http-server) for local hosting
+Using [HTTP Server](https://www.npmjs.com/package/http-server) NPM package for local hosting

 Once installed, this can be provisioned using `npx http-server <directory> <options>`